ChancellorAceX/quiz-app-Adam-Kamela/README.md

+Adam and Kamela's Quiz Application

 Quiz topic: Complete
-Gather Image Assets :
+Gather Image Assets : Complete
-Back of Napkin designs :
+Back of Napkin designs : Complete
-Create greybox html wireframes.
+Create greybox html wireframes: Complete
     -Should include minimal css and no js
     -Wireframes for each view can be stored together in a single html file -store wireframe on github and deploy

 Quiz topic - Penny Dreadful

-**Kamela - Questions**

 1) Ethan Chandler is more than just a gunslinger.
 What kind of creature is he?
 -Warlock